ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.11.27.md

 ## Professional versions of pycharm
 would like the professional versions as vs2022 not quite as good

-- [ ] **action: JH will ask irene for numbers for half the group and all the group, we will then talk about it again**
+- [ ] **Action: JH will ask irene for numbers for half the group and all the group, we will then talk about it again**

 ## Group mailing lists